rakovpublic/jneopallium/README.md

 #Purpose:
-Maine purpose of this framework is allow AI developers to build object oriented model of brain.
+Main purpose of this framework is allow AI developers to build object oriented model of brain.
 Additional purpose is create platform which will allow to implement neuron net with any known design
 and run it localy  or in distributed way on cluster, cuda cluster, aws lambdas.